10 Most Effective Ways to Finish What You Start

 Solution: The key to handling such big projects is to break them down into smaller, actionable and achievable tasks and activities and then allocating a definite time frame for completion to each of them.
 Dividing a big project into small categories and further sub categories makes you get a hold of things and the activity becomes less intimidating and more achievable.

 It is the same as moving in all directions but getting nowhere.
 Taking up to many tasks or projects especially if they are unrelated can exhaust you physically and mentally.
 If you have more than you can chew, it is highly likely that you won’t see any of your projects to the finishing point.

 Solution: Take up one project or activity at a time, focus 100% on it, turn down other tasks explaining your situation, move in one direction and totally commit to the one task you are engaged in.
 Finish the task at hand before taking up another.

 Sometimes we take up long term projects but lose interest midway because with time our interests, inspiration and goals get new meanings.
 “We get up one morning and suddenly find ourselves wondering “why we took up this project in the first place.”

 It’s absolutely normal to feel like giving up because you no longer feel driven to move ahead.
 It is thus very important to

-2) Keep end goal in mind always, remind yourself everyday what you set out to achieve.
+- Keep the end goal in mind always, and remind yourself every day what you set out to achieve.

-3) Regularly track your progress, and to make sure you are in line with your schedules and deadlines you set out for yourself.
+- Regularly track your progress, and make sure you are in line with the schedules and deadlines you set out for yourself.